 External beam radiation therapy.
 A large machine aims radiation beams from outside your body to a cancer tumor from many angles.
-It treats a variety of cancers.
+It can treat a variety of cancers.

 The machine can be quite noisy, but it won't touch you.
 It sends radiation to the specific area where there's cancer.
 It uses computer programs to analyze imaging scans and target treatments to the shape of your tumor.

-A visits usually lasts 30 minutes to an hour, most of which is spent getting you in the correct position.
+A visit usually lasts 30 minutes to an hour, most of which is spent getting you in the correct position.
 The treatment itself usually takes 5 minutes or less.